davide-aloi/wp1_2_roast/README.md

 1) Correlation analysis between E-field magnitude - medians and max values - (or the current density?) in the motor cortex (M1) and Thalamus (Th) with self- / between-connectivities (M1 and Th only?) as derived from the DCM. e.g. Indahlastari et al. (2021).
 At the moment I am correlating e-field measures only with DCM measures derived from the contrast pre vs post Day-1 anodal only.
 However, I should also correlate those e-field measures with DCM measures derived from the contrast pre vs post Day-1 sham.
 I expect to find correlations between e-field measures and DCM measures for the anodal condition but not for sham.
 2) Pattern-recognition analysis using support vector machine (SVM) learning algorithm on MRI-derived tDCS current models to provide classification of tDCS treatment response (as reflected by increased M1-TH or TH-M1 connectivity or whatever other measure we decide). e.g. Albizu et al. (2020).
 The question here is: can we classify people who had an increase in thalamo-cortical connectivity  using features from the MRI-current models?

-The two analyses require similar preprocessing steps.
-Here's the list of the steps I've done and the respective scripts.
+NB: The two analyses require similar preprocessing steps.

+## Steps with respective scripts
-WP2A: I start from a dataset containing 22 folders (one per participant), each containing a T1 and a T2 scan (except for subject 16 who has only a T1).
+NB.
+WP2A dataset: I start from a dataset containing 22 folders (one per participant), each containing a T1 and a T2 scan.

 1) [Renaming of anatomical scans](https://github.com/Davi93/wp1_2_roast/blob/main/wp2a_roast_1_rename_scans.py): this renames the anatomical scans of each participant (i.e. sub-01_T1.nii etc).
 2) [ROAST simulations](https://github.com/Davi93/wp1_2_roast/blob/main/wp2a_roast_2_roast_simulation.m): this script runs the ROAST simulations.
 In brief, ROAST outputs the following scans for each subject, while also using SPM routines for tissue segmentation: Voltage ("subjName_simulationTag_v.nii", unit in mV), E-field ("subjName_simulationTag_e.nii", unit in V/m) and E-field magnitude ("subjName_simulationTag_emag.nii", unit in V/m).